 ● Easy to install (can even DIY)

 ● Available in a multitude of patterns and styles

-● Wide range of options mimicking other flooring types such as hardwood, cork, bamboo,
+● Wide range of options mimicking other flooring types such as hardwood, cork, bamboo, tile, marble, and concrete.

 ● Less durable

 ● More susceptible to moisture damage from spills

 ● Some options may feel or look inauthentic/fake.

 Porcelain tiles are one of the most durable products there is on the market.
 It is available in various shapes, colors, prints and finishes.
 This flooring is not but it is worth the money spent as it will be the most resistant to scratches, stains, dirt & bacteria resistant.
 Porcelain tiles are easy to maintain and clean.
 As any tiles the price for installation will be more expansive than engineered hardwood, hardwood or laminate mentioned above.